Definition of Faith:

-Faith is a process of acceptance to resolve the unknown.
+Faith is a bridge of acceptance to move past the unknown.

-Doubt destroys faith; doubt slips in the cracks to loosen a person’s acceptance.
-Doubt shifts how you see the world and before you know it, a little doubt can destroy entire faith systems under the right conditions.
-It’s the primary reason many organized religions go out of their way to either convert or destroy doubters, to remove skeptics.
+Doubt and skepticism destroy formalized faith; doubt slips in the cracks to loosen a person’s acceptance of their baseline.
+Doubt shifts how you see the world.
+Before you know it, a little doubt can destroy entire belief system under the right conditions.
+This is the primary reason many organized religions go out of their way to either convert or remove doubters and to destroy skeptics.

-In the end, each person must have a true faith in themselves: in their own view and acceptance of the world.
-A one size fits all faith will always have some seed of doubt in it, some aspect that just doesn’t quite fit right, just due to the variations we each possess in how we perceive the world in how we live and explore life.
+For faith to be true, it cannot be validated from the outside; rather each person must have a true acceptance of their baseline.
+A one size fits all faith will always have some seeds of doubt or problems.
+This is due to the natural variation in humanity in how we perceive and live life.

 Without faith, the unknown consumes and drives people to do crazy things.
 Buts it’s all towards resolving the unknown.